Peter of Capua the Elder: Legation in France and Burgundy

 Innocent III sent Peter as legate to France and Burgundy in late 1198.
-His primary mission was the preach the Fourth Crusade, but preparatory to that he was to arrange a peace or at least a five-year-truce between the warring kings Philip II of France and Richard I of England.
+His primary mission was to preach the Fourth Crusade, but preparatory to that, he was to arrange a peace or at least a five-year truce between the warring kings Philip II of France and Richard I of England.
 Innocent had announced Peter's dual mission in a letter of 13 August 1198.

 Peter arrived in Paris in December 1198.
 According to the Histoire de Guillaume le Maréchal, the English found Peter's appearance and obsequious style of diplomacy repellent.
 During a meeting with Richard and William Marshal, Peter convinced Richard to agree to a conditional five-year truce, but when he persisted in asking that Richard also release Philip of Dreux, bishop of Beauvais, whom the king intensely hated, Richard lost his temper and threatened to castrate the legate.
 Nonetheless, a five-year truce was agreed on 13 January 1199.
 Bishop Philip and Bishop-elect Hugh of Cambrai were released from prison.
 Richard soon accused Philip of building a castle in violation of the truce, and Peter ordered the French king to demolish it.
 The legate helped draft a new treaty, but it was not ratified before Richard's sudden death in April.
 He did succeed in having the truce renewed by Richard's successor, John, in October 1199, albeit only for three months.

 After Richard's death, Peter visited Fontevraud Abbey to confirm a donation made by Richard's mother, Eleanor of Aquitaine.
 He then passed through Normandy, dealing with various disputes between York and Canterbury and the disputed election to Cambrai.
 He sought to convince Philip II to repudiate his second wife, Agnes, and return to his first, Ingeborg.
 On 6 December 1199, he held a synod in Dijon.
 The assembled bishops promised one thirtieth of their revenues for the crusade and threatened put France under the interdict if Philip did not return to his lawful wife.
 A few days later, Peter held a second synod in Vienne.
 The interdict against France was published on 13 January 1200.
 Peter was replaced that year as legate by Cardinal Ottaviano of Ostia.

-Peter returned to Rome and in March 1201 he was promoted to cardinal-priest of San Marcello.
+Peter returned to Rome, and in March 1201, he was promoted to cardinal-priest of San Marcello.
 He signed his first papal bull as such on 23 November 1201.
 As an auditor, he heard the case of the divorce between King Ottokar I of Bohemia and Adelaide of Meissen.
 In 1202, he was proposed as a candidate for the archdiocese of Amalfi, but Innocent III had other plans.